phoenixding/idrem/readme.md

 		Users are able to specify the protein level information using this option, which is helpful for model prediction.
 		There are several major fields in this option dialog.
 			* __Proteomics checkbox__
-			*Only Use Proteomics Data for TFs* : If checked, only protein level for TFs will be considered.
+				* __Only Use Proteomics Data for TFs__ : If checked, only protein level for TFs will be considered.
-			*Use Proteomics data for all proteins* : If checked, all protein level will be used.
+				* __Use Proteomics data for all proteins (recommended)__ : If checked, all protein level will be used.
+				The "Activity" measurement of TFs is made not not just by the protein level of the TF, but also also the protein level of all potential interacting proteins, which is much more robust to the noise of the protein level.
-			*Do not Use Proteomics data* : If checked, the proteomics panel will be disabled and no proteomics data will be used.
+				* __Do not Use Proteomics data__: If checked, the proteomics panel will be disabled and no proteomics data will be used.

 			* __Proteomics Data File__
 			This entry specifies a file that contains the time-series proteomics data.